pottekkat/personal-website/content/posts/e2e-iterate.md

 I have a project that works end-to-end, even though it sucks.
 The next step is to iterate on the project and make it into something usable.

 I'm learning about search algorithms, which is interesting.
-To test it, I can just switch my naive search with these actual algorithms and directly see how it would work end-to-end because of the complete pipeline I have set up.
+To test it, I can just switch my naive search with these actual algorithms and directly see how it would work end-to-end because of the complete framework I have set up.

 What I mentioned here is also nuanced.
-This is a relatively small personal project.
-I have no clear plans on how to proceed with the project.
+This is a relatively small personal project and I have no clear plans on how to proceed with the project.
 Applying this philosophy might feel good in such scenarios but might be wildly unpopular when you tell it to your manager during your next sprint.

-However, using it across side projects and while working on smaller projects at work has proven to be quite effective in getting things out there, however imperfect they may be, and iterating on them to make it better.
+However, using it across side projects and while working on smaller projects at work has proven to be quite effective in getting things out there, however imperfect they may be, and iterating on them to make them better.
 And as you know, it is better to do something imperfectly than to do nothing flawlessly.